What’s Wrong with your Password?

 Passwords are the first line of defense against break-ins on your phone, computer and online accounts.
 Thieves are clever.
 They come up with tricks to grab your password, with or without your knowledge.
 When we create passwords, we either make something that’s easy to type – a common pattern – things that remind us of the word password – the account that we’ve created the password for – or we think about things that make us happy.
 While this makes typing and remembering your password more fun, it also makes it a lot easier to guess your password.

-Nowadays, we are told that our passwords need to have a lot of “entropy” – a lack of order or predictability.
+Now days, we are told that our passwords need to have a lot of “entropy” – a lack of order or predictability.
 If you haven’t gotten around to using a password manager yet, you’re not alone.
 Even Lorrie Cranor, the past chief technologist at the Federal Trade Commission, who helped protect consumers from online crimes, only started using one in late 2016.
 “I’ve been advocating password managers for years, but I’d never actually tried one,” Cranor says.
 These services can help defend against criminals by generating and storing a different password—one that’s long and complicated—for each of your online accounts.
 But deciding which password manager to trust with the keys to your online life may seem daunting.

 What Are Password Managers, Exactly?